adamscott/godot-website/collections/_release_4_5/entry-general-core-tailor-fit-the-engine-for-your-projects-with-these-build-profile-improvements.md

 text: |
   Build profiles are a largely unknown feature, but they are incredibly useful.
 Especially with the latest improvements brought with 4.5.

   Since Godot 4.0[^tailor-fit-the-engine-for-your-projects-with-these-build-profile-improvements-since-godot-4-0], users can open _Project &gt; Customize Engine Build Configuration_ to access the "Edit Build Configuration Profile" window.
-This utility helps selecting and even detecting which classes (i.e. which `Node`s, `Resource`s, and servers) are exactly needed for the currently opened project.
-The idea is that by reducing the features to only the ones actually needed, it permits users to build their own custom Godot templates that is custom fit for their game.
+This utility helps with selecting and even detecting which classes (i.e. which `Node`s, `Resource`s, and servers) are actually needed for the currently opened project.
+The idea is that by reducing the features to only the ones actually needed, users can build their own Godot template that is custom fit for their game.

-  4.5 is now expanding on what’s detected.
-Not only it detects classes, but also now can set correct build options.
-It also now takes into account which classes are used by the project’s GDExtensions, preventing searching needles in an haystack.
+  4.5 expands on what is detected.
+Not only does it detect classes, but can also now set correct build options.
+It also takes into account which classes are used by the project’s GDExtensions, preventing searching for a needle in a haystack.

-  [^tailor-fit-the-engine-for-your-projects-with-these-build-profile-improvements-since-godot-4-0]: If you didn’t know about this feature, it is partially due to the fact that it was an undocumented feature [until now](); mea culpa.
+  [^tailor-fit-the-engine-for-your-projects-with-these-build-profile-improvements-since-godot-4-0]: If you didn’t know about this feature, this is probably due to the fact that the documentation was somewhat lacking [until now](https://docs.godotengine.org/en/4.5/tutorials/editor/using_engine_compilation_configuration_editor.html); mea culpa.
 contributors:
 - name: Michael Alexsander
   github: YeldhamDev